 - Sudden Death Syndrome

-The results of these screening guide us to formulate a treatment plan specific to you and your heart health.
-Don’t wait to get your heart screened today.
-It will change your life.
+The results of these screenings guide us to formulate a treatment plan specific to you and your heart health.
+Don’t wait – get your heart screened today.
+It could save your life.

 What Can You Expect During A Stroke Screening?